 Trade finance gives exporters the peace of mind that they will receive payment for goods, whilst the importer receives the goods sooner and pays later.
 The buyer pays back the amount minus fees once the customer had paid for the goods.

 Trade finance is a short-term funding solution, also known as purchase order finance or import finance, that enables businesses to fulfil orders quickly and seamlessly.
-It works in a similar way to invoice finance but it operates specifically to support wholesalers, distributors and importers, and is available for both domestic and international trade deals.
+It works in a similar way to invoice finance but it operates specifically to support wholesalers, distributors and importers and is available for both domestic and international, global trade deals.

-Typically, the finance provider will purchase the goods on behalf of the trader.
+Typically, the trade finance companies will purchase the goods on behalf of the trader.
 Once the customer pays for the goods, the buyer repays the finance provider minus their agreed fees.

-Trade finance takes the pressure off your day-to-day cashflow.
-It is a form of working capital finance that helps small to medium sized businesses complete orders – particularly large or unexpected orders – quickly.
-If you operate a small to medium sized company, trade finance will support your regular trade activities by boosting your cashflow, increasing the speed of order fulfilment and helping you to retain good customer relationships.
+Trade finance services take the pressure off your day-to-day cashflow.
+It is a form of working capital finance that helps small to medium-sized businesses complete orders – particularly large or unexpected orders – quickly.
+If you operate a small to medium-sized company, trade finance will support your regular trade activities by boosting your cashflow, increasing the speed of order fulfilment to market and helping you to retain good customer relationships.
 You will also be able to fulfil much larger orders to facilitate the growth of your business.
 Credit terms are flexible and you could access up to £25,000 to fulfil both domestic and international trade opportunities.